 You’re also going to see new strategies that are working great right now.

-So if you’re looking to buy next year, you’ll love this new guide.
+So if you’re looking to buy a home within the next year, you’ll love this new guide.

-Chapter 1: What Should I Look for in a Loan?
+What should I look for in a loan?

 Not all loans are created equally.

-And in this chapter, I’ll cover everything you need to know.
+In this section, we’ll cover everything you need to know.

 How do I differentiate between loans?

 If you’re unfamiliar with the home loan process, then this will all be new to you.